I frequently donate resume makeovers. As I review the candidate’s resume, I also review their LinkedIn profile and suggest changes.

 It’s worth taking the time to improve your online profile.

 Learn how to use and navigate LinkedIn.
-You can read and subscribe to the LinkedIn blogs, especially about job and company searches in LinkedIn:
+Like many tools, our LinkedIn user experience evolves and features are added and removed.
+You can read and subscribe to the official LinkedIn blog for current insights and information about LinkedIn.

 Increase your visibility on LinkedIn

 Strive for a minimum of 100 connections.
 By adding connections, you increase the likelihood that people will see your profile first when they’re searching for someone to hire or do business with